+Pawn Triangle and its basics are going to be learned in this lesson.
 Today we will start covering some of the very important pawn structures.
-In this lesson we will learn the basics of a so-called pawn triangle.
 This is a very common structure that occurs in many different middlegames.
-All competitive chess players need to know what you can and cannot do in this pawn structure.
+All competitive chess players need to know what they can and cannot do in this pawn structure.

 1. The pawn triangle is a solid structure.
 It is more defended against the rook attack than a normal pawn structure.
 Take a look at the position below.
-The white rook cannot capture the pawns from the front, since they are all being defended by each other.
-The only weak pawn b7 is shielded by the b5 pawn.
+The white rook cannot capture the pawns from the front, since they all defend each other.
+The b5 pawn shields the only weak pawn which is b7.

-2. Triangle pawn structure cannot be easily blockaded.
-Look at the diagram below.
+2. It is not easy to blockade the Triangle Pawn structure.
 The white’s f-g-h pawns are immobilized.
-They cannot move because both black’s pawns and the rook controls the g4 square.
-However, black’s pawn tringle can move forward via c7-c6 and then b6-b5.
+They cannot move because both black’s pawns and the rook control the g4 square.
+However, black’s pawn tringle can move forward via c7-c6 and then b6-b5:

 If they’d just spend a few hours per week studying important endgame positions they can dramatically improve both, their chess understanding and increase practical playing strength.
 In our training course we pay specific attention to this stage of the game, leading to fast improvement.

-4. Pawn triangle is a stable structure, but in order to fully benefit from it you need to know the right of of how to advance it forward.
+4. Pawn triangle is a stable structure, but in order to fully benefit from it, you need to know the right of how to advance it forward.
 Always move the front doubled pawn first.
-In the diagram below the correct pawn move is e4-e5.
+The correct pawn move is e4-e5:

 5. Let’s take a look at what happens if the incorrect pawn is moved.
-If d4-d5 pawn is advanced the triangle can be blockaded with a knight, because of the newly created weakness on e5.
+If d4-d5 pawn is advanced a knight can blockade the triangle, because of the newly created weakness on e5.